Singular cardinals hypothesis

 Here, κ+ denotes the successor cardinal of κ.

 Since SCH is a consequence of GCH, which is known to be consistent with ZFC, SCH is consistent with ZFC.
 The negation of SCH has also been shown to be consistent with ZFC, if one assumes the existence of a sufficiently large cardinal number.
-In fact, by results of Moti Gitik, ZFC + the negation of SCH is equiconsistent with ZFC + the existence of a measurable cardinal κ of Mitchell order κ++.
+In fact, by results of Moti Gitik, ZFC + ¬SCH is equiconsistent with ZFC + the existence of a measurable cardinal κ of Mitchell order κ++.

 Another form of the SCH is the following statement: